 DeployedModel | Machines to use for online prediction |

-You can't update the settings listed above after the initial creation of the model or endpoint, and you can't override them in the online prediction request.
+You can't update these settings listed after the initial creation of the model or endpoint, and you can't override them in the online prediction request.
 If you need to change these settings, you must redeploy your model.

 What happens when you deploy a model